Mampenda/Multiprogramming/README.md

 is raised by one process to signal that a synchronization condition is true.
 The remaining problem is augmenting `{ 3.12 }` and `{ 3.13 }` with code to clear the flags by resetting them to 0 in preparation for the next iteration.

-Here, the two general _Flag Synchronization Principle_ apply:
+Here, the two general _Flag Synchronization Principles_ apply:
 1. The process that waits for a synchronization flag to be set is the one that should clear that flag.

    In {3.12}, the `Worker[i]` should clear `continue[i]`, and in {3.13}, the `Coordinator` should clear all elements of